Catholic Church in Chad: History

-The Catholic missions came to Chad later than their Protestant counterparts.
+Catholic presence is first recorded in 1663 through the work of Capuchin Franciscans, anteceding Protestant missions by more than 200 years, although permanent missions came to Chad later than their Protestant counterparts.
 Isolated efforts began as early as 1929 when The Holy Ghost Fathers from Bangui founded a mission at Kou, near Moundou in Logone Occidental Prefecture.
 In 1934, in the midst of the sleeping sickness epidemic, they abandoned Kou for Doba in Logone Oriental Prefecture.
 Other priests from Ubangi-Chari and Cameroon opened missions in Kélo and Sarh in 1935 and 1939, respectively.

 In 1946 these autonomous missions gave way to an institutionalized Catholic presence.
 This late date had more to do with European politics than with events in Chad.
 Earlier in the century, the Vatican had designated the Chad region to be part of the Italian vicarate of Khartoum.
 Rather than risk the implantation of Italian missionaries during the era of Italian dictator Benito Mussolini, the French administration discouraged all Catholic missionary activity.
 For its part, the Vatican adopted the same tactic, not wishing to upset the Italian regime by transferring jurisdiction of the Chad region to the French.
 As a consequence of their defeat in World War II, however, the Italians lost their African colonies.
 This loss cleared the way for a French Catholic presence in Chad, which a decree from Rome formalized on March 22, 1946.